piclas-framework/piclas/doc/developerguide/040_reggie.md

 rm hdf5-1.10.5.tar.bz2
 ```

-When no module environmet is to be used on the server, the following commands must be places in the
+When no module environment is to be used on the server, the following commands must be places in the
 *.gitlab-ci.yml* file:

 ```